hpx2024/Dual-Attention/readme.md

 # A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention

-This repository provides the official implementation of our paper: ["A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention"](https://arxiv.org/abs/2601.04509)
+This repository provides the official implementation of our ICML 2026 paper: ["A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention"](https://arxiv.org/abs/2601.04509)

+Accepted by the 43rd International Conference on Machine Learning (ICML 2026).

 ![Model Overview](img/overview.png)